Kweku-Stephen/Getting-and-Cleaning-Data/CodeBook.md

 Resultant dataframes from immediate-above are merged ones again by row to achieve the data format which adheres to the so called "tidy data" philosophy and ordered afterwards using the subject variable or column to communicate more meaning and create ease for further analysis on the data.

+## Variables and Observations
+Within the Tidy data data from the above operation, each column contains a variable which are:

+ - Subjects
+ - Activities
+ - mean_av
+ - std_av
+ **subjects** *represents volunteered persons for the experiment* **Activities** *representing activities of daily living (ADL) for each subject* **mean_av and std_av** *representing the average value of mean() and std() inherent measurements/features for each activity of each subject*

+ *Each row is an observation of all column variables for each subject, thus, the average value of mean() inherent measurements and std() inherent measurements of a specific type activity for each subject*

 # Data Dictionary